RyanStander/Therapist-Battler/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-This is where we will show examples of how the project can be used, screenshots, code examples and demos would work.

-_For more examples, please refer to the [Documentation](https://example.com)_

 ### Creating Levels
 One of the main points this project was designed for was making the creation of levels rely on no extra scripting.
 Below you will find a step guide on how to create a level.